 The Mythological Shade of Kasar Devi

 Kasar Devi temple is dedicated to Goddess Parvati emergence Kaushiki – Durga avatar.
-The Devi Bhagawat Puran from Hindu literature describes that she slayed the two demons Shumbh and Nishumbh at the hill of Kasar Devi.
+The Devi Bhagawat Puran from Hindu literature describes that she slew the two demons Shumbh and Nishumbh, at the hill of Kasar Devi.
 It is said that imprints of Goddess Durga’s lion are still behind the idol on a rock face.

-At the time I was there at Kasar Devi temple, I was unaware of many things.
+When I was there at Kasar Devi temple, I was unaware of many things.
 I just sat beside the priest on a rock and hinged my camera to take a time-lapse of the Crank’s Ridge, Himalayas.
-Soaking myself into the peace, chirpings of birds, murmurs of kids and losing eyes on sepia-tinted valleys – it’s all that I’d wanted at that time.
+Soaking myself into the peace, chirpings of birds, murmurs of kids, and losing eyes on sepia-tinted valleys – it’s all that I’d wanted at that time.

 Crank’s Ridge & the Hippie Movement

-Many people refer Kasar Devi village as the Crank’s Ridge.
-But it’s a part of Crank’s Ridge which is spread over 6 km at the foothills of Himalayas here.
+Many people refer to Kasar Devi village as the Crank’s Ridge.
+But it’s a part of Crank’s Ridge, which is spread over 6 km at the Himalayas’ foothills.

-Ridge is basically a long, stretched hilltop and that’s what exactly Crank ridge is too.
-It got its name, most probably, after the famous hippie movement took place and a lot of westerns arrived here.
-It was the time of the 60s and believe me many people still feel the same Bohemian vibe here.
+Ridge is a long, stretched hilltop, and that’s what exactly Crank ridge is too.
+It got its name, most probably, after the famous hippie movement took place and many westerns arrived here.
+It was the time of the 60s, and believe me.
+Many people still feel the same Bohemian vibe here.

-The Hippe Movement started in the western part of the world lead various misfits, wanderers, mystics, artists to travel.
-And in their travels, Rishikesh, Goa and Kasar Devi (Crank’s Ridge) became popular spots in India.
+The Hippe Movement started in the western part of the world led various misfits, wanderers, mystics, artists to travel.
+And in their travels, Rishikesh, Goa, and Kasar Devi (Crank’s Ridge) became popular spots in India.

-In fact, Crank’s Ridge is considered to be a place of great spiritual importance just like Rishikesh.
+Crank’s Ridge is considered a place of great spiritual importance, just like Rishikesh.

 Notable Visitors to Kasar Devi, Almora